Tales of terror come to life with Guillermo del Toro produced movie 'Scary Stories to Tell in the Dark'

 HOLLYWOOD (KABC) -- "Scary Stories to Tell in The Dark" began as a collection of short horror stories for children.
 These "Scary Stories" involve high school students, a long vacant and possibly haunted mansion, a shameful family secret, and an old book with new stories suddenly being mysteriously written and played out for real... sometimes with deadly consequences.

-Two-time Oscar winner Guillermo del Toro is the film's producer.
-Andre Ovredal is the director creepy.
+Two-time Oscar winner Guillermo del Toro is the film's producer and Andre Ovredal is the director.
 The two teamed up to bring these creepy tales to life on the big screen.

 "The books were young adult and we want to re-create that, you know?
 Andre was calling it a gateway to horror film, you know?" said del Toro.
 "So this is a perfect introduction to scary movies.
 It is spooky, it's creepy, eerie, but it's a really good-hearted young adult movie."